 SEC.
 19-1-3.
 DEFINITIONS

 Mixed Use Building: A building that includes both nonresidential and residential uses.
+A building in the Town Center District in compliance with Sec.
+19-6-4 (D)(3h), Affordable Housing in a Mixed Use Building, shall also be considered a mixed use building.

 SEC.
 19-6-4.
 TOWN CENTER DISTRICT (TC)